Amitk2457/AmitKumarJha_NITPuducherry/README.md

-# 📄 Bajaj Finserv Health Bill Extraction – AI Line-Item Parser (Open-Source)
+# Bajaj Finserv Health Bill Extraction

 This project is a **production-ready OCR + Layout Parsing Pipeline for hospital invoice understanding.**
 It extracts individual bill line-items, quantities, rates, net amounts, and generates: